CySEC Regulated Forex Brokers

 History of CySEC

 Cypress observed a substantial upsurge in the number of Forex brokers looking to enjoy the benefits of the flexible terms imposed by CySEC.
-Eventually the country became a breeding ground for scammers and fraudsters.
+Eventually, the country became a breeding ground for scammers and fraudsters.
 This in turn reduced the ability to deal with irregularities and financial fraud.
-Another weakness that CyCEC had was letting off easily companies involved with simple cautions without taking any punitive measures even when the scale of crimes the engaged in were grave and serious.
+Another weakness that CyCEC had was letting off easily companies involved with simple cautions without taking any punitive measures even when the scale of crimes they engaged in was grave.
 This was because Cypress did not want to lose investors and to prevent them from closing down their business and moving elsewhere.
-For a while, the absence of a tight regulatory regime affected the CySEC’s standards as a financial regulatory authority.
+For a while, the absence of a tight regulatory regime affected CySEC’s standards as a financial regulatory authority.

 Reasons Why Forex Brokers Choose CySEC

-The year 2012 saw a paradigm shift for the CySEC as it significantly changed its policy on the way it handled financial companies.
+The year 2012 saw a paradigm shift for CySEC as it significantly changed its policy on the way it handled financial companies.
 The CySEC, under the regulation of the MiFID, initiated many new laws and regulations which allowed it to earn a reputation as one of the most reliable and revered financial regulatory agencies globally.
-CySEC stopped shielding the companies and minding about their welfare.
-CySEC now put emphasis in regulating financial companies to limit and avoid fraudulent activities and financial abuse.
+CySEC stopped shielding the companies and minding their welfare.
+CySEC now emphasized in regulating financial companies to limit and avoid fraudulent activities and financial abuse.

-CySEC’s regulatory guidelines are fairly easy and the agency is quick to give approval to firms seeking to register under it and to set up their business in Cyprus without going through much formalities and processes.
+CySEC’s regulatory guidelines are fairly easy and the agency is quick to approve firms seeking to register under it and to set up their business in Cyprus without going through many formalities and processes.